itaiorr/Deep-DNA-based-storage/README.md

 The full decoding pipeline includes the following components:
 1. Preprocessing of the reads—This includes primer trimming and preprocessing of the reads obtained from sequencing.
-This step trims unnecessary parts of the primers from the reads before passing them through the decoding pipeline.
+This step trims the unnecessary parts of the primers from the reads before passing them through the decoding pipeline.
-2. Binning algorithm - run on the reads to create the clusters.
+2. Binning algorithm - this algorithm is performed on the reads to create the clusters.
 This step bins the obtained reads based on the indices, and the binned reads are later used as inputs the DNAformer.
 3. DNAformer - this step includes creating the inference of the DNAformer, including the margin safety mechanism.
 In this step DNAformer is used to estimate the encoded sequences from the obtained reads.
 4. Decoding of the information.
 This step is used to decode the information from the DNN inference.

-Please compile the CPL algorithm (see instructions below) and to install the required packages.

 Full encoding pipeline is given in the script encode.py in Encoder_Decoder folder (as described below).